-Calcium channel blocker overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Calcium-channel blocker overdose occurs when someone takes more than the normal or recommended amount of this medicine.

 - Amlodipine (Norvasc)

 - Nicardipine (Cardene)